 The plan provider directory and network provider agreements in your plan will still apply.
-Getting care from an "in-network" provider may allow reimbursement, but in some cases may not.
 Look at the features of the plan in the marketplace before you buy and compare them to PPO's that also offer out-of-state coverage to be sure the MSP is right for you.

 One tip for planning out of state medical coverage is to consider whether or not you are traveling for business or personal reasons.
 Sometimes your employer's group insurance will provide coverage for you if the purpose of your trip is for business.

 If you have employee benefits plans or group health insurance, you can contact your HR or employer plan administrator to find out more details about what is included in your employee group benefits plan and how it works.
 Employers sometimes offer travel insurance as part of an employee benefits package, and this may be the coverage you need once you compare options.
 It pays to ask so you can save money by avoiding extra costs.